alexbrunius/ihmp/index.md

 - MRART now costs 1 tungsten.
 - Added Canada NF tree tweaks by Bhoo.
 - Fixed a vanilla bug with USA senate opposition removing as many senators' support as intended.
-- Added CVEs by virtue of lowering base carrier IC cost by 2000, fuel use by 50 and speed by 10 and adding the same amount to each carrier engine.
-CVEs now use cruiser or heavy ship engines.
 - Australian Reserach Collaboration NF no longer requires it to be free.
 - Starting Australian War Support 35->15.
 - Australian Establish Advisory War Council NF now gives 5% War Support.